Bloody Mary Deviled Eggs

 - When the eggs are finally cooled, shell, and slice in half lengthwise.
 Place the egg yolks in a separate bowl, and the egg whites on a serving platter.

-- In a mixing bowl smash the yolks, mayonnaise, worchestershire, hot sauce, and celery sauce.
+- In a mixing bowl smash the yolks, mayonnaise, worchestershire, hot sauce, and celery salt.
 Transfer to a small plastic bag.
 Cut a small corner off and pipe the filling into the egg whites.
 Keep in the refrigerator.

 - In a small saute pan combine the tomato juice, rosemary, and vodka.
 Turn to high heat and cook until the liquid has reduced by half.